 In the above case we have noted MTOs are having issues globally with banking, there are also significant costs involved in maintaining a bank account and banking relationship.
-Additionally often there are issues around timing, in most countries banks open at 9am and close at 4pm and if an MTO needs to use the bank to deposit or withdraw cash outside of those hours their business can effectively grind to a halt.
+Additionally, there are often issues around timing: in most countries banks open at 9am and close at 4pm and if an MTO needs to use the bank to deposit or withdraw cash outside of those hours their business can effectively grind to a halt.
 When exchanging cash for crypto the MTO can choose to pay a bit extra to incentivise people to visit their shop.
-For example a shop which is low on cash, getting new cash to refill their float is very important so they may advertise to the market that they're willing to pay 1% as a bonus for anyone who visits the shop to exchange their cash for crypto.
-For individuals who are buying crypto with cash they effectively get to buy 1% below market price locking in a 1% profit of which they could then onsell the crypto elsewhere to realise it.
+For example, a shop which is low on cash, getting new cash to refill their float is very important so they may advertise to the market that they're willing to pay 1% as a bonus for anyone who visits the shop to exchange their cash for crypto.
+For individuals who are buying crypto with cash they effectively get to buy 1% below market price locking in a 1% profit of which they could then on-sell the crypto elsewhere to realise it.
 So in this case the incentivisation comes from the shop offering a premium to exchange their cash, this premium may be equivalent or less than the costs of them maintaining a bank account anyway except with none of the overheads and a competitive market to reduce this premium over time (if more people want to make a profit maybe next time they buy at only 0.8% below market, or 0.5%).
-In the beginning of our switch to bitshares, Bitspark will subsidise this to establish an active market.
+In the beginning of our switch to Bitshares, Bitspark will subsidise this to establish an active market.

 3.Pegged stable cryptocurrencies

 ‘Stablecoins’ or ‘pegged cryptocurrencies’ are blockchain based cryptocurrencies that maintain a value equivalent to that of the currency they are pegged against.
-For example 1 BitUSD (a stablecoin) maintains a value of very close to $1 USD.
-The great thing about Blockchains are that they are permissionless, anyone can use, create and transact with cryptocurrencies wherever you are in the world without anyone's permission and this also means that one can create stablecoins for every national currency in the world very easily.
+For example, 1 BitUSD (a stablecoin) maintains a value of very close to $1 USD.
+The great thing about blockchains are that they are permissionless, anyone can use, create and transact with cryptocurrencies wherever you are in the world without anyone's permission and this also means that one can create stablecoins for every national currency in the world very easily.
 Bitspark uses Bitshares to create and trade stablecoins for all currencies in the world and given the above example, Bitspark would hold a balance for the MTO denominated in BitMMK.

-Stablecoins are a great innovation and growing in prevalence, Bitspark is choosing the longest running highest volume Decentralised Exchange and Blockchain- Bitshares, given it is the only platform fulfilling the requirements of remittance companies- no other similar options come close to the featureset (Ripple, Stellar, MKR, etc).
+Stablecoins are a great innovation and growing in prevalence, Bitspark is choosing the longest running highest volume Decentralised Exchange and Blockchain - Bitshares, given it is the only platform fulfilling the requirements of remittance companies - no other similar options come close to the feature set (Ripple, Stellar, MKR, etc.).

 Transacting with Bitspark

 Transacting with Bitspark is very easy, in fact MTOs would not notice any difference when comparing the transaction workflow of Bitspark vs their existing systems.
-Bitspark connects MTOs together to ensure smooth payments between them with settlement occuring in cryptocurrency.
+Bitspark connects MTOs together to ensure smooth payments between them with settlement occurring in cryptocurrency.

 Transacting is as simple as:

-The exchange between currencies happens in the Bitspark platform ensuring the the direct exchange of currencies at the best rate.
+The exchange between currencies happens in the Bitspark platform ensuring the direct exchange of currencies at the best rate.
 Settlement occurs instantly with both parties able to transact in their native currency.

 We Want Your Business

-The more MTOs which sign up to the Bitspark platform the more options for payments that become available on the network.
+The more MTOs who sign up to the Bitspark platform, the more options for payments that become available on the network.
 Often, money transfer aggregators and platform providers need to do a custom integration with another network in order to add that payment option to their system.
-For example if there is some mobile money network in a country, a platform operator from outside that country would need to sign contracts with and integrate the API of the mobile money provider into their system.
+For example, if there is some mobile money network in a country, a platform operator from outside that country would need to sign contracts with and integrate the API of the mobile money provider into their system.
 This is not scalable at all and requires a lot of investment which is precisely why the money transfer infrastructure of the world is so fragmented and exists on ‘payment islands’ with everyone either having their own system or using someone else's.

 Bitspark goes about things differently.
 For an MTO looking to join the Bitspark network, they will often already have their own mechanisms for either receiving money from customers or paying out money to customers.
 Signing up to the new Bitspark, MTOs will soon be able to input these mechanisms upon sign up for other MTOs in the Bitspark network to be able to route transactions to these various payout methods.
 So essentially MTOs bring their own payout method and we will send transactions for them to payout without any need for Bitspark to directly integrate these various payout mechanisms.

-Bitspark is a platform for licensed money transfer operators whereby Bitspark provides an exchange service for converting national currencies to cryptocurrency and visa versa.
-These currencies can be deposited and withdrawn in a number of ways however Bitspark is not a remittance platform provider- MTOs must still adhere to the requirements of their local regulations in their specific jurisdiction as they are the licensee.
+Bitspark is a platform for licensed money transfer operators whereby Bitspark provides an exchange service for converting national currencies to cryptocurrency and vice versa.
+These currencies can be deposited and withdrawn in a number of ways however Bitspark is not a remittance platform provider - MTOs must still adhere to the requirements of their local regulations in their specific jurisdiction as they are the licensee.
 Bitspark provides many of the tools MTOs need to manage their payments and exchanges making it easy for reporting to regulators and is always looking for added features and benefits that reduce the cost and complexity of compliance management for money transfer businesses.

 Bitspark makes it easy for money transfer companies to send and receive payments between each other without the need for a bank.
 Utilising cryptocurrencies, we make those payments done quicker, cheaper and more securely without the counterparty risk of having money in a bank.
 Bitspark makes it possible to buy and sell exotic currencies around the world and also incentivises MTOs to sign up and join the Bitspark network.
-As always we are keen to hear your feedback and comments please feel free to reach out to us on our social media links below!
+As always, we are keen to hear your feedback and comments please feel free to reach out to us on our social media links below!